 For large and small vineyards alike, vineyard mechanization is quickly replacing manual labor.
 This is good news — not only are we experiencing a shortage of manual labor, but it’s expensive, too.
 Vineyard mechanization has the ability to take over when manual labor costs become too high or the supply becomes too low.

-But what are the benefits of vineyard mechanization and what can you use to mechanize your vineyard processes?
+But what exactly are the benefits of vineyard mechanization and what can you use to mechanize your vineyard processes?

 What are the benefits of vineyard mechanization?